aimacode/aima-python/README.md

 ## Structure of the Project

 When complete, this project will have Python code for all the pseudocode algorithms in the book.
-For each major topic, such as `logic`, we will have the following three files in the main branch:
+For each major topic, such as `nlp`, we will have the following three files in the main branch:

 - `nlp.py`: Implementations of all the pseudocode algorithms, and necessary support functions/classes/data.
 - `nlp.ipynb`: A Jupyter (IPython) notebook that explains and gives examples of how to use the code.